Piano Services

 Control

 control the humidity in the piano.
-This system automatically
+This system manages

-manages both moisture and dryness issues.
-This will help to
+both excess moisture and dryness.
+This helps to stabilize

-stabilize tuning and environmental issues with the many
+tuning and environmental issues with the many wooden

-wooden parts.
-This system is highly recommended for
+parts.
+This system is highly recommended for quality